By Chris Tozzi

 Here’s how to choose your DevOps tools using simple strategies

 So how can you simplify your DevOps toolset?
-Let’s take a look at some of the following are best practices.
+Let’s take a look at some of the following best practices.

 Focus on broad categories, not specific needs